Kinto/kinto/cliquet_docs/api/timestamps.rst

 In order to check that the client version has not changed, a ``If-None-Match`` request header can be used.
-If the response is ``304 Not Modified`` then the cached version if still good.
+If the response is ``304 Not Modified`` then the cached version is still good.

 +----------------------------------+-------------------------+-----------------------------------+
 | **If-None-Match: "<timestamp>"** | Changed meanwhile       | Not changed                       |